cjeannoel2005/swe1-project/README.md

 # swe1-project
-this is a store that will sell a product . created by group 5 in java
+this porject will be build using java-Spring (23 , Maven using https://start.spring.io/) the product that will be sold is acura cars this project will be code in intellij idea